unytco/release-domino/testing_docs/3_0_phase_3_testing_details.md

 To create one, give your Agreement Code Template a Title, define those three sections, and then click Create Template.

-For inspiration, check out other Templates in the Library in Domino itself or view examples in the [Agreement Code Templates Library](https://github.com/unytco/rave_library?tab=readme-ov-file) {TODO: Update link} on github.
+For inspiration, check out other Templates in the Library in Domino itself or view examples in the [Agreement Code Templates Library](https://github.com/unytco/rave_library)

 Once an Agreement Code Template has been created by any agent (with admin privileges) in the Domino Alliance, it will be made available to everyone running the software and will be published as a new row in the Agreement Code Library.